 Our course gives you the opportunity to study graphics in depth.

-During the first half of the year you will study a range of modules which will develop your knowledge and skills in high-performance graphics and games engineering.
+During the first half of the year, you'll study a range of modules which will develop your knowledge and skills in high-performance graphics and games engineering.
 By the end of this course, your technical skills – as demanded by the industry – will be second to none in the following areas:

 low-level programming (C++, Graphic and Compute shaders)